Zumo-de-Kiwi/Zam-Zink/MD/cool webs.md

 [Many cool ideas with this duo](https://www.thepapestielliz.com) simple gif draw anim, parallel moving text, ouline text > moving photo > fill text

-[About](https://www.davidebaratta.com/info) with many interactions, the pointer ball hinding in same parts, gifs on every part, and his
+[About](https://www.davidebaratta.com/info) with many interactions, the pointer ball hinding in same parts, gifs on every part

 [main page](https://www.davidebaratta.com) with minimalistic, cool big background subtle text, and a different way of make a portfolio layout, dragging left to right, pic showing its arouind with your cursor movements.